meg768/twitter-display/README.md

 Installing the Software
 -----------------------

 Find the IP-address of the Beaglebone.
-Try out "LanScan" on the App-Store, it is free.
+Try out **LanScan** on the App-Store, it is free.
 In this README, it is assumed to be 10.0.1.58.

 Start a Terminal window on your Mac and type: